-2. Westwood Modernization
+4. Westwood Modernization

-Westwood High School is 33 years old.
-A modernization will be required to ensure adequate and appropriate space is available as the school transitions to 7 - 12 grade configuration, including the possible decommissioning and repurposing the YMCA space in 2020.
+Westwood High School is 34 years old.
+A modernization will be required to ensure adequate and appropriate space is available for CTS and the addition of 7 - 12 grade configuration, including the possible decommissioning and repurposing the YMCA space.

-Westwood's facility is beyond its life expectancy with \$14 million in identified IMR (see Appendix D, 7 Year IMR Summary).
-The district, with insufficient IMR funding, is concerned about our ability to maintain the facility and the relocation of students if there is a critical failure at the facility.
+Westwood's facility is beyond its life expectancy with \$17.5 million in identified IMR (see Appendix D, 7 Year IMR Summary).
+This school is the second highest in needs per square meter from the School Audit Reports and VFA deferred maintenance.
+The Division, with insufficient IMR funding, is concerned about our ability to maintain the facility and the relocation of students if there is a critical failure at the facility.